michelou/graalvm-examples/RESOURCES.md

 ### <span id="sulong-talks">Talks</span>

 - [Sulong: An experience report of using the "other end" of LLVM in GraalVM](https://llvm.org/devmtg/2019-04/talks.html#Talk_13) by Roland Schatz and Josef Eisl, 2019 European LLVM Developers Meeting, 2019.
+- [Sulong: Fast LLVM IR Execution on the JVM with Truffle and Graal](https://archive.fosdem.org/2016/schedule/event/llvm_sulong/) by Manuel Rigger, January 2016.

 <!--
 ## Footnotes